 The College of Engineering at the University of Toledo offers a practice oriented Master of Science degree in engineering with a concentration in General Engineering This engineering master's degree program is intended for students who are full-time employees seeking the master's degree to facilitate career advancement or achievement of personal educational goals.
+It is designed for current and future managers of technology.
+This cross-disciplinary program combines a study in business management and engineering and presents an alternative to a traditional business management or technical Master of Science degree.
 To accommodate students who are full-time employees, course work for this degree program may be taken online via distance learning.